 Other causes include:

-- Incorrect running technique straining the muscles and tendons and possibly leading to the inward rolling of your feet (pronation).
+- An incorrect running technique that strains the muscles and tendons and possibly leads to the inward rolling of your feet (pronation).

-- Inappropriate running shoes such as wearing the wrong type and/or well worn sporting shoe.
+- Inappropriate running shoes such as wearing the wrong type and/or well-worn sporting shoes.

 - Flat feet as this can cause pulling at the shin tendons, causing some slight tearing.

-- High impact running activities on hard or uneven surfaces like concrete or asphalt, injuring the shin muscles and tendons.
+- High impact running activities on hard or uneven surfaces like concrete or asphalt, that injure the shin muscles and tendons.